Seoul is a huge metropolis. Like Tokyo, there’s so much to see and do that you’ll need about five days to cover the city’s top tourist attractions.

 Gangneung is located on the eastern coast of South Korea so much of its appeal is intertwined with the sea and the outdoors.
 Some of its most popular sites include Youngjin Beach, Gyeongpo Lake, Soldaram Bridge, and Sodol Adeulbawi Park.

 Gangneung is over 220 km east of Seoul but you can get there in 2 hours by high-speed train.
-For a day trip, it may be easiest to go on a guided tour.

 15. Sokcho / Seoraksan National Park